danielnitz/zebra-printing-chrome-extension/README.md

 - type: The extension will only pick up messages where the type is `zebra_print_label`
 - zpl: The ZPL string to be printed
 - url: The URL of the printer (local IP or dns name)
+- id (optional): A random string that will be posted back to the window posting the ZPL message in order to acknowledge its receival

 The extension will also post a message to the web page upon loading.
 This way in your web app you can check if the extension is installed: